camptocamp/s2i-georchestra/README.md

 ---> Building and installing application from source...
 ```
 This will run the *save-artifacts* script which includes the custom code to backup the currently running application source, rebuild the application image, and then re-deploy the previously saved source using the *assemble* script.

+#### geOrchestra artifacts

+After a successful build, every webapps should be copied onto `/tmp/deliverables`, ready to be integrated to their own servlet container images (tomcat, jetty).